apache/orc/site/_docs/compression.md

 ![compression streams]({{ site.url }}/img/CompressionStream.png)

-The default compression chunk size is 256K, but writers can choose their own value less than 223.
+The default compression chunk size is 256K, but writers can choose their own value.
 Larger chunks lead to better compression, but require more memory.
 The chunk size is recorded in the Postscript so that readers can allocate appropriately sized buffers.
+Readers are guaranteed that no chunk will expand to more than the compression chunk size.

 ORC files without generic compression write each stream directly with no headers.